 You’ll notice as you drive along the roughly one-mile route that the lights here create a magical and festive forest on either side of the road.
 This is most evident in the second half of the display that goes around the corporate office.

-From Herr Drive, the route directs you onto Old Baltimore Pike and past the Herr’s factory and the entrance for the Herr’s Snack Factory Tour.
+From Herr Drive, the route directs you onto Old Baltimore Pike and past the Herr’s factory and the entrance for the Herr’s Snack Factory Tour (which is sadly closed indefinitely as of our last check in November 2021).
 As you drive through this area, you’ll notice that both the factory and the homes and other buildings near it are decked out with lights for the holiday season.

 After doing a circle around the factory, the route returns to Herr Drive before turning onto the road that leads around the corporate offices.